vime-js/vime/plan/overview.md

 Furthermore, [conditional exports](https://nodejs.org/api/packages.html#packages_conditional_exports)
 will enable multiple entry points depending on certain conditions, such as providing different ES module exports for `require` and `import` .
-This is useful if we decide to provide SSR friendly bundles.
+This is primarily useful for providing SSR friendly bundles.

 ### Component Package Anatomy